 The working group on quality assessment is set to ensure the good quality of the searches, examinations, decisions, reports, and written opinions by examiners.
 The working group carries out annually several rounds focusing in different type of applications or decisions or different steps of the process.
 Random sampling is used but annually at least one application by each examiner should be checked.
-In 2017-2018, for the purposes of harmonizing search activities, EPO has transmitted to PRH 24 international applications, which, then, PRH has searched.
-In 2018, the working group will assess the work carried out PRH.
+In 2017 and 2019, for the purposes of harmonizing search activities, EPO has transmitted to PRH two sets of 24 international applications, which, then, PRH has searched.
+The working group on quality assessment assesses the work carried out by PRH for the purpose of finding areas for harmonization.